Joint Ventures

 2. Scope and Application

 This policy applies to any Joint Venture or similar arrangement between USC and one or more taxable or non-taxable entities.
-It applies to any joint ownership or contractual arrangement through which there is an agreement to jointly undertake a specific business enterprise, investment, or exempt-purpose activity.

 3. Definitions